M66B/FairEmail/FAQ.md

 Opening attachments or viewing an original message might execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.

+<a name="faq36"></a>
+**(36) How are settings files encrypted?**

+Short version: AES 256 bit

+Long version:

+* The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
+* The cipher is *AES/CBC/PKCS5Padding*

+<a name="faq37"></a>
+**(37) How are passwords stored?**

+Providers require passwords in plain text, so the background service that takes care of synchronizing messages needs to send passwords in plain text.
+Since encrypting passwords would require a secret and the background service needs to know this secret, this could only be done by storing that secret.
+Storing a secret together with encrypted passwords would not add anything, so passwords are stored in plain text in a safe, inaccessible place.
+Recent Android versions encrypt all data anyway.

 ## Support